-This course is ideal for those interested in providing medical care in the wild or those travel enthusiasts, group leaders, climbers, walkers, EMT’s, nurses or doctors with a desire to learn medical treatment in austere environments.
+This course is ideal for those interested in providing medical care in the wild or those travel enthusiasts, group leaders, climbers, walkers, EMT’s, nurses, NP's, PA's or doctors with a desire to learn medical treatment in austere environments.
 While completing the core curriculum of this AWLS® certification course we will gradually ascend the 5,636m peak of Orizaba, completing the core lectures, skills and scenario based sessions at various camps or in wilderness settings along the route.

 ATTENDING THIS COURSE YOU WILL:

 - Learn the latest practical hands-on wilderness medical skills for patient assessment, stabilization and evacuation.

 - Practice your skills in live scenarios in a wilderness and mountain environment

 - Work with our expert faculty and local mountain guides to develop your mountain skills and attempt to summit Pico de Orizaba (5,636m)

 - Earn your AWLS® certification accredited by the University of Utah School of Medicine.